Anticoncentrated $n$-bit distribution from $\log(n)$ qubits: Experimental validation

-We next implement HRCS with a larger number of $20$ qubits to demonstrate quantum supremacy, with $N_A=10$ system qubits and $N_B=10$ bath qubits.
-To enable classical computation of the XEB fidelity in the experiment, we utilize the widely-adopted patch circuit method~\cite{arute2019quantum, morvan2024phase, wu2021strong, zhu2022quantum, gao2025establishing, deCross2025}---implementing two disjoint HRCS circuits simultaneously.
-Good agreement between the experimental data (red circles) and the noisy theory (red dashed line) persists, with a single fitting parameter of $\gamma = 0.65$ slightly smaller than the 10-qubit experiment due to more qubits involved.
+\BZ{We next implement HRCS in a larger scale with $N_A = 10$ system and $N_B = 10$ bath qubits in Fig.~\ref{fig:experiment}b.
+We utilized the widely-adopted patch circuit method \cite{arute2019quantum, morvan2024phase, wu2021strong, zhu2022quantum, gao2025establishing, deCross2025}---implementing two disjoint HRCS circuits simultaneously to maintain high circuit fidelity.
+The ideal normalized XEB is bounded by $\tilde{\chi}\le 1.24$ up to $t = 19$ (pink circles).
+Good agreement between the experimental data (blue circles) and the noisy theory (blue dashed line) persists with a fitting parameter of $q = 0.92$ slightly smaller than the 10-qubit experiment as more qubits are used.
+In particular, we report $\tilde{\chi}_{\rm HRCS}(t=9) = 0.025$ and $\tilde{\chi}_{\rm HRCS}(t=19) = 0.0056$ for generating $n=100$ and $n=200$ random bits, respectively. }

-For $N_{\rm eff}(t) = 80$ effective qubits at $t=7$, HRCS achieves a XEB fidelity of $0.118$, which is nearly an order of magnitude higher than that in USTC's 2025 experiment~\cite{gao2025establishing} of $83$ qubits (dark green triangle in Fig.~\ref{fig:experiment_large})---the largest scale RCS experiment on the superconducting platform so far.
-Meanwhile, the ideal HRCS XEB fidelity only increases by a factor of $4.7$.
-We further extend the number of temporal steps in HRCS, and achieve XEB fidelity of $0.126$ for $N_{\rm eff}(t) = 160$ and $0.0593$ for $N_{\rm eff}(t) = 200$ qubits.
-Even in the $t=19$ case of HRCS experiment, the ideal XEB fidelity only increases moderately by a factor of $10.7$, considering the $N_{\rm eff}(t) = 200$ effective qubits implemented with only $20$ physical qubits by HRCS.

-Comparing the XEB fidelity 0.0593 for $N_{\rm eff}(t) = 200$ in the 20-qubit experiment with 0.044 for $N_{\rm eff}(t) = 85$ in the 10-qubit experiment, we note that the mild increase of XEB for the larger experiment is remanent of the mild increase in the ideal XEB fidelity.
-This is evident from the fact that both experiments agree well with our noisy theory in Eq.~\eqref{eq:noisy_xeb}, with similar depolarizing noise levels.

 \